datahub-project/datahub/docs/managed-datahub/observe/column-assertions.md

 6. Configure the **column assertion type**.
 You can choose from **Column Value** or **Column Metric**.
-   **Column Value** assertions are used to monitor the value of a specific column in a table, and ensure that every row adheres to a specific condition.
-In comparison, **Column Metric** assertions are used to compute a metric for that column, and ensure that the value of that metric adheres to a specific condition.
+   **Column Value** assertions are used to monitor the value of a specific column in a table, and ensure that every row adheres to a specific condition. **Column Metric** assertions are used to compute a metric for that column, and then compare the value of that metric to your expectations.

 <p align="center">
   <img width="45%"  src="https://raw.githubusercontent.com/datahub-project/static-assets/main/imgs/observe/column/assertion-builder-column-assertion-type.png"/>